spectrocloud/librarium/content/docs/04-clusters/03-edge/02-native.md

 |network: mask|required if a static network type is configured, defines the prefix length for addressable network.|Conditional - required  if network type is static|

 7. Register the device.
-Registration involves adding your edge hosts to Palette and defining a cluster with those edge hosts.
+Registration involves adding your edge hosts to Palette and defining a cluster that uses the edge devices to make up a node pool.
 Once the registration is complete in Palette, the edge host agent comes out of the wait cycle and proceeds to install the cluster.
 Registration can be performed using one of the following methods.

 <Tabs identifier="registration">